 The links we discuss here are different from most other types of links mentioned previously as they are not from specific types of sites, they are more generic.
 But, depending upon which sites these links come from, they have the potential to turbo-charge your site and can be the difference between the success or failure of your online property.

 These types of backlinks are basically "votes" from other websites to say yours is good.
 The simplest way of looking at it is the more votes you have, the more power you will get, but like votes, not all have equal power.
 You see, receiving a link back from any old site will not do.
 The more authoritative the donor site is, the better the link.
 So, a link from the BBC would be very powerful indeed, but quite hard to acquire.
 Whereas a link from your mate's newly created blog has zero power and was quite easy to secure.

 So, the rule of thumb here is if the link is easy to obtain, the chances are a lot of other people can get it too, so there is very little power associated with it.
 If on the other-hand a link is hard to come by, such as from an authoritative site such as the BBC, well that is more powerful and you would see the benefit of that...

-In the real world, links are far more likely to come from other companies website that you know or trade with or in your industry rather than from global media sites.
-And they are often obtained by providing the value driven content strategy we discussed earlier in this post.
+In the real world, links are far more likely to come from other companies websites that you know or trade with or in your industry rather than from global media sites.
+And they are often obtained by providing the value-driven content strategy we discussed earlier in this post.